uf-mil/mil/docs/indyav/software/planning/indyav_path/path_recorder.rst

 Path Recorder
 -------------
-This is a Utility we use to save a human gernerated path in the global frame: ``/ecef``.
+This is a Utility we use to save a human generated path in the global frame: ``/ecef``.

 Indyav Path Recorder inherits from the ``mil_tools TopicRecorder``.
 We override the CallBack function to record odometry messages at a fixed rate.